aiven/aiven-docs/docs/products/caching/howto/migrate-redis-aiven-via-console.md

     data will be retained, and you can start a new migration.

 :::note
-If you choose to stop the migration, this action will immediately halt the replication of your data.
-However, any data that has already been migrated to Aiven will be retained.
-You can initiate a new migration later, and this process will overwrite any previously migrated databases.
+If you choose to stop the migration, this action immediately halts the replication of your data.
+However, any data that has already been migrated to Aiven is retained.
+You can initiate a new migration later, and this process overwrites any previously migrated databases.
 :::